revk/ESP32-Faikin/PCB/README.md

 ## S21 Connector

 The connector is `JST-EH` 5 pin connector.
 This seems to be pretty standard in Daikin units.
 It is the connector used on the Daikin WiFi modules `BRP069B41` and `BRP069C41`.
 This means it should usually be possible to get a lead for your Daikin to a `JST-EH` 5 pin `S21` connector.
-If you have and `S21` connector on your air-con it will likely be the same pin out, so one to one wiring.
+If you have an `S21` connector on your air-con it will likely be the same pin out, so one to one wiring.
 If you hve an `X50A` connector the wiring is different, and getting a suitable lead is a good idea.

 <img src=../Manuals/jumper.jpg width=25% align=right>